OpenPecha/Toolkit/docs/docs/tools/ocr-pipeline-reference.md

 # OCR Pipeline

-## What is the OCR Pipeline and how does it work?

 The [OCR Pipeline](https://tools.openpecha.org/pipelines/) provides an interface for users to select scans from the BDRC library and OCR them.

 Given a BDRC Scan ID, the OP Pipeline: